M. N. Miller’s 2019 Year In Film

 18. Hotel Mumbai

-I called Hotel Mumbai the first great film of 2019 when it came out in March and it still holds up nine months later.
+I called Hotel Mumbai the first great film of 2019 when it came out in March, and it still holds up nine months later.
 A visceral, pulse-pounding, frenetic docudrama held together with the extraordinary technique by director Anthony Maras.
-Imagine, a Hollywood film based on real events that depicts men and women of diversity as honest-to-God real-life heroes.
+Imagine a Hollywood film based on real events that depict men and women of diversity as honest-to-God real-life heroes.

 17. Marriage Story

 We are now in an era where you inexplicably know who directed a film while watching it.
-Noah Baumbach’s Marriage Story is unquestionably his, belongs on the mantle next to The Squid and the Whale, that has two powerful performances, and ever greater humility.
+Noah Baumbach’s Marriage Story is unquestionably his, belongs on the mantle next to The Squid and the Whale, which has two powerful performances and ever greater humility.

-The overwhelming hype was very real for Booksmart.
-It’s a heart-swelling, quick-witted, facetious, ultra-cool, and absolutely savage coming of age comedy.
-The impeccable young cast is headlined by star-making performances from Feldstein and Dever.
+The overwhelming hype was genuine for Booksmart.
+It’s a heart-swelling, quick-witted, facetious, ultra-cool, and absolutely savage coming-of-age comedy.
+Star-making performances from Feldstein and Dever headline the impeccable young cast.
 A stunning debut film for director Oliva Wilde.

 15. Paris is Us